Museum Mystery Squad and the Case of the Vanishing Viking

 Also available as: eBook

-This book is not yet available to buy, but the publication date is listed below.
+This book is not yet published but can be pre-ordered now.
+The publication date is listed below.
+Orders will be shipped as soon as the book is released.

 Some people think that museums are boring places full of glass cases, dust and stuff no one cares about: wrong!
 In a hidden headquarters below the exhibits there's a gang ready to handle dangerous, spooky or just plain weird problems: the Museum Mystery Squad.